Unbound (nonprofit organization)

 Unbound, formerly Christian Foundation for Children and Aging, is a nonprofit international development organization headquartered in Kansas City, Kansas.
-Unbound was founded by lay Catholics acting on the Gospel call to serve the poor.
+Unbound was founded by lay Catholics acting on the Gospel call to serve poor families and the elderly.
 Its sponsorship program provides direct cash transfers to sponsored members who determine how to use their cash benefits to meet their goals.
 Beyond basic necessities such as food, housing, clothing and access to medical care, sponsored members frequently utilize their benefits to pay for education costs or to start or expand small business ventures.
-Unbound sponsors support more than 260,000 children, youth and elders in 17 countries.
+Unbound sponsors have supported more than 1 million children, youth and elders in Africa, Asia and Latin America.
+Across 18 developing countries, it has connected 65,000 senior adults living in extreme poverty and isolation with sponsors in the United States.

 History

 The organization was founded on November 20, 1981, by siblings Bob Hentzen, Bud Hentzen, Jim Hentzen, Nadine Pearce and their friend Jerry Tolle.
 The siblings wanted to start a nonprofit to honor their late parents.
 Bob and Jerry were both missionaries who had witnessed firsthand the effects of poverty in developing countries, so they formed a sponsorship organization based on Catholic social teaching.

 The first headquarters was in Hentzen's basement in Kansas City, Missouri.

 Over 1 million children, youth and elders and their families have been served through the sponsorship program.

 On January 1, 2014, the name of the organization was changed to Unbound.
 To explain the planned name change, Hentzen said in 2013, "We walk side by side with people who dream of freeing themselves from poverty, as they strive to achieve self-sufficiency and build strong communities.
 Our new name sums up our work."
 The former president and CEO, Scott Wasserman, said that rather than a bunch of initials, what "Bob wanted was a single word capturing the essence of Catholic social teaching and empowering the poor."

 Hentzen died in October 2013 at the age of 77, and the National Catholic Reporter eulogized his work.